twidi/django-extended-choices/README.rst

 Installation
 ------------

-You can install directly from the github_ repo :
+You can install directly from the github_ repo:

     $ git clone git://github.com/twidi/django-extended-choices.git
     $ cd django-extended-choices